Introduction to Product Development Process

 So many companies involve their target prospects and seek advice while evaluating the products.

 Microsoft and many other software companies encourage the user to report bugs in the software.
-This would ultimately help them develop software with no or most minor bugs.
+This would help them develop software with no or most minor bugs.
 Both the company and the customers would heave a sigh of relief – the customer would have a perpetual reliance on the product, increasing the brand equity, and the company will be able to start testing the next phase of the product development career.
-How does such liaison of customer-and-company take place?
+How does such a liaison between customer and company take place?
 The answer is primarily online.
-Dell computers also get customers engaged in times of new product development career and in cases where they test the performance of a newly-launched product.
+Dell computers also get customers engaged in times of new product development careers and in cases where they test the performance of a newly-launched product.

 Some distinctive product variants are as follows: